samoylenko/samoylenko.me/index.md

 **Application security engineers are software engineers**.
 They bring value by taking on the complexity of security components in the application so that the other engineers can focus on what they do best: enabling the business and helping the client.
-That includes risk management and vulnerability prevention, and remediation.
+That includes risk management and vulnerability prevention (remediation).

 ## What is a secure application?